Gear & Tech Tips / 2 December 2020

-Strymon has been an important catalyst in changing the “analog only” mindset amongst guitarists.
+Strymon has been an important catalyst in changing the “analogue only” mindset amongst guitarists.
 Bursting onto the scene back in 2008, Strymon was one of the first companies to pioneer the use of DSP chips to create some of the best guitar pedals that have continued to define the industry to this day.

 If you’re looking to join the Strymon reverb owners club and are trying to figure out which pedal(s) will help scratch that itch, come join us as we take a look at all four of Strymon’s reverb pedals.